andaze/WebCorporate/content/services/consulting/index.en.md

   imageName: consulting.png
   imageTitle: ''
   imageDescription: ''
-topText: Based on our accumulated know-how, we develop DX strategies that incorporate superior technologies.
-We support the advanced digital shift required in various industries.
+onTopPage: true
 kind: service
-subtitle: Experienced consultants with a high level of expertise
+subtitle: Provide prototyping, implementation, and verification to confirm feasibility of system development and make investment decisions
-description: "Andaze Ltd. provides 'Prototyping, Implementation, and Verification' to confirm the feasibility of system development and to make investment decisions The first step to success in DX is PoC (Proof of Concept).
-Andaze offers PoC services for companies considering the introduction of a new system or the establishment of security."
+description: Andaze Ltd. provides "Prototyping, Implementation, and Verification" to confirm the feasibility of system development and to make investment decisions The first step to success in DX is PoC (Proof of Concept).
+Andaze offers PoC services for companies considering the introduction of a new system or the establishment of security.
 ---
 # Consulting